microo8/golymer/elements/dom-repeat/README.md

 //UserDelegate is an element that will be stamped out by the dom-repeat type UserDelegate struct {
 	golymer.Element
-	User *Item //the data that will be passed to the Delegate }
+	Item *UserItem //the data that will be passed to the Delegate }

 ...